Online and On-Campus Delivery Options may be available!

-This program combines the basic knowledge of a Medical Office Administrator with the specialized knowledge of a Health Unit Clerk which will open many more job opportunity doors for the student.
+This program combines the basic knowledge of a Medical Office Administrator with the specialized competencies of a Health Unit Clerk.

-Medical Office Administrators perform a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as support of managers and professional employers.
+Medical Office Administrators and Health Unit Clerks perform a variety of administrative duties in doctors’ offices, hospitals, medical clinics and other medical settings as well as support of managers and professional employers.
 They are employed in offices throughout the public and private sectors.

 A typing speed of 50-65 words per minute may also be required for employment.
 Changes in technology, such as the increasing use of electronic medical records (EMR), means these workers must be comfortable adapting to new software programs.
 Some employers may require specialized training in EMR systems.

 This program includes a practicum placement.
 This experience within a workplace enables instructional staff to observe the student in a practice situation while providing the student with the opportunity to gain direct exposure to the chosen career field.

 To provide comprehensive training for students to serve their community by supporting administrative procedures in a healthcare setting.